Sibghatullah-Laghari/mediconnect/API.md

 | `POST` | `/api/v1/patients` | Create a patient profile | Yes (Patient) |
 | `PUT` | `/api/v1/patients/{id}` | Update a patient profile | Yes (Owner/Admin) |
 | `GET` | `/api/v1/patients` | Retrieve a list of all patients | Yes (Admin) |

+> **⚠️ Admin only**: The last endpoint is restricted to administrators – regular users will receive a `403 Forbidden`.

 ---